wydialang/voicedecal-site/README.md

     contact: you@berkeley.edu      # a bare email links itself; else Markdown
 ```

-Cards render with the photo beside the text, alternating left/right down the
+The profile cards are rendered with the photo beside the text, alternating left/right down the
 list, and stacking on phones.
 The rest of the Staff page (faculty sponsor,
-contributors, contact table) stays in [`staff.md`](staff.md).
+contributors, contact table) can be edited directly in [`staff.md`](staff.md).

 ### The Google Calendar (schedule page)